1.8 Replacing hope with fight

 You feed the hungry because that calls to you.
 You help victims of abuse because you want them to be okay.
 You try to change the government because you can’t abide policies that cause mass suffering.
 You organize against war because you hate it.
 You work to save the planet because you care about the next generation.
 You build bridges across the divisions of race because that nurtures your soul.

-We’re told we’ve got two options—believe in hope or drown in despair.
-But there’s a third way.
+We’re told you either hold onto hope or drown in despair.
+But there’s a third option.
 Just because hope disappears, that doesn’t mean we have to stop fighting for what we believe in.
 Even when we’re left utterly without hope, we still get to refuse, absolutely refuse, to surrender to despair.

 And when we do that, we discover that our hearts are bigger than our despair.
 We realize that…